-One of the most powerful use cases for Ethereum technology is the introduction of Dapps, which are decentralized applications built on smart contract technology that offer services without the need for third parties or centralized servers.
+One of the most powerful use cases for Ethereum technology is the introduction of DApps, which are decentralized applications built on smart contract technology that offer services without the need for third parties or centralized servers.
 DApps are the reason Ethereum has seen increased adoption and exposure in mainstream media in recent years – after all, DeFi platforms and NFT marketplaces are blockchain-based applications.
 Browser extension wallets are built to combine convenience and security specifically for easy DApp interaction on web3.

-If we’re going to explore Web3, we should first define the beginnings of the internet – Web1, which mostly consisted of static web page designs with no advertisements.
+The term web3 refers to the next stage of internet evolution.
+The beginnings of the internet – web1 – mostly consisted of static web page designs with no advertisements.
 It’s the internet in its infancy, mostly filled with personal web pages.

 Web3 was largely just a fantasy until blockchain technologies arrived on the scene, making way for true privacy and power over one’s identity when it comes to web interactions.
-The Ethereum blockchain powers Web3 development, and browlets act as your vehicle to navigate the waters of decentralized finance.
+The Ethereum blockchain powers web3 development, and browser wallets act as your vehicle to navigate the waters of decentralized finance.

 DApps on web3 range widely, from games and gambling apps, to decentralized exchanges and complex DeFi instruments – just take a look at a DApp ranker like DappRadar to see the variety.
 These applications are web-based and can heavily depend on time-sensitive actions and the efficient use of smart contracts.
 Browser-based extension wallets were created specifically to facilitate interaction with these web3 sites.